Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: conclusion

 \section{conclusion}

-We have given a method for extracting the properties of the TLS that cause decoherence in superconducting qubits.
-This method applies when the the working point of the qubit can be varied, as is possible in flux qubit set-ups.
-The shape and strength of the noise spectrum can be determined from qubit measurements, and an estimate of the total number of active slow TLS can be obtained.
-We analyze two experiments and find that the number of slow TLS is surprisingly small, less than $100$.
-On the other hand, if we assume that the noise arises from magnetic clusters on the surface of the superconducting loop, then the size of the magnetic moment of the clusters is quite large, of the order of $1000$ to $5000\mu_B$.
+We have given a method for extracting the properties of the two-state fluctuators that cause decoherence in superconducting qubits.
+This method applies when the working point of the qubit can be varied, as is possible in flux qubit set-ups.
+The shape and strength of the noise spectrum can be determined from qubit measurements, and an estimate of the total number of active slow fluctuators can be obtained.
+We analyze two experiments and find that the number of slow fluctuators is surprisingly small, less than $100$.
+If we assume that the noise arises from magnetic clusters on the surface of the superconducting loop, then the size of the magnetic moment of the clusters is quite large, of the order of $1000$ to $5000\mu_B$.

 These results appear to be rather surprising.
-However, a recent analysis \cite{Kechedzhi11} of noise measurements on superconducting phase qubits \cite{Sendelbach09} suggests that the predominant noise sources are large magnetic clusters and that such clusters would give rise to 1/f-like noise.
+However, a recent analysis \cite{Kechedzhi11} of noise measurements on dc SQUID inductance \cite{Sendelbach09} suggests that the predominant noise sources are large magnetic clusters and that such clusters would give rise to 1/f-like noise.
 This gives rise to a consistent picture of two quite different qubits analyzed in two quite different ways.

+The quasi-Hamiltonian method is applicable to more complex systems as well, such as interacting two-qubit systems \cite{De11}.
+An extension of the current work would be to examine the more recent experiment where the dephasing of two inductively coupled flux qubits are studied \cite{Yoshihara2010}.